 Children are entitled to attend Nursery from the term after they turn 3 years old.
 This consists of the Government entitlement of 15 free hours per week, Monday to Friday either every morning (8.45am to 11.45am) or every afternoon (12.45pm to 3.45pm).

-We have 3 intakes per year at Eglinton as long as there are spaces available to offer.
-These intakes take place in September, January and April.
+We have one main intake every September.
+We have intakes in January and April only if there are spaces available to offer.
 After the admission of pupils with an education, health and care plan naming the school, if there are more applicants than places available priority will be given in the following order to:

 (1) Looked after children and previously looked after children who have been adopted or become subject to a child arrangements or special guardianship order, immediately following having been looked after.